Cherreads

 She did not avert her gaze.

-Irisviel remained silent, listening attentively.
+Irisviel remained silent, listening carefully.

 "If your goal is to save the world… then I cannot deny that it is a worthy path," Artoria continued.